meaghans/meaghans/README.md

 **Pronouns: she/her/hers**
 ### 👩🏽‍💻 About Me

--  **🎓 Education:** Computer Science and Mathematics Double Major at the University of Florida
+-  **🎓 Education:** B.S., Computer Science and Mathematics at the University of Florida
 -  **⚙️ Languages:** Python, C++, Java, HTML, CSS, JavaScript
 -  **👯 Communities:** Girls Who Code, Women in Computer Science and Engineering, Association of Women in Mathematics
 -  **✨ Hobbies:** Mathematics & Classical Pianist